Davo911/jupyter-docker-template/README.md

 ````
 cd jupyter-docker-template
 ````

+**Note:** You can change the default token in the `Dockerfile` by modifying the `CMD` instruction to include the `--NotebookApp.token=mysecretpassword` option.
+Be sure to rebuild the Docker image after making any changes to the `Dockerfile`.

-3. Start the Docker container using docker-compose:
+4. Start the Docker container using docker-compose:
 ````
 docker-compose up
 ````